Fast Selling Artworks

 Lost Collective is a project by Brett Patman.
 It is a visual and written record of the forgotten and neglected built environments that pervade society.

-The key focus of the project is to dicument the important roles that people and places played in shaping the communities who collectively make up the identity of our societies, engaging everyday people through evocative imagery, to reconnect with past lives and even former friends.
+The project's key focus is to document the essential roles that people and places played in shaping the communities that collectively make up our societies' identity, engaging everyday people through evocative imagery, reconnecting with past lives and even former friends.

-It encourages people to share their stories, stories that would otherwise be forgotten as society progress and generations age.
+It encourages people to share stories that would otherwise be forgotten as society progresses and generations age.

 What our customers say

 "My glass print arrived and is absolutely stunning.
 An incredible photo that looks awesome in glass.
 Great communication and service too.This was a gift and the recipient was overwhelmed, thanks so much Brett."

 "Love, love, love my prints from Lost Collective.
 Was really drawn to them at the Finders Keepers Market, and being able to talk to the artist about why he took the photograph, and the history behind the subject was awesome.
 Will definitely purchase from them again."